bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Goal:** To deliver the core "superpower" of generating fundamental on-brand content.
 This involves enabling users to initiate requests for text-based social media posts (e.g., for Twitter, LinkedIn) and image-based posts (including AI-generated images and captions, e.g., for Instagram) via the conversational Orchestrator AI.
 Users should be able to review these generated assets, optimized for at least two platforms.

-*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Content Strategist personas (see 'Agentic Personas & Team Model') to fulfill user requests and ensure brand alignment.*
+*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Content Strategist droids (see 'Agentic Droids & Team Model') to fulfill user requests and ensure brand alignment.*

 **User Stories for Epic 2:**

 **1. Story 2.1: Conversational AI Request for Text Post**
-    * **User Story:** "As a logged-in Tenant, I want to be able to initiate a text-based social media post request via the chat interface with the Orchestrator AI (powered by the Copywriter persona), so that I can quickly generate a text-based social media post for my brand.
-(See 'Agentic Personas & Team Model' for persona details and prompt seeds.)"
+    * **User Story:** "As a logged-in Tenant, I want to be able to initiate a text-based social media post request via the chat interface with the Orchestrator AI (powered by the Copywriter droid), so that I can quickly generate a text-based social media post for my brand.
+(See 'Agentic Droids & Team Model' for droid details and prompt seeds.)"
     * **Acceptance Criteria (ACs):**
         * **AC1: Accessible Chat Interface:** The Orchestrator AI chat interface is accessible from the main dashboard or command center.
         * **AC2: Text Post Request Functionality:** The Orchestrator AI can receive and process text-based social media post requests.